computationalabstraction/patgo/README.md

 patgo is a library which provides **Go Style Concurrency** in Javascript using Node.js Workers This library enables Developer to seamlessly do **Concurrent Programming** on Node.js, it as simple as `go( () => ... )` and it will assign a Thread to execute the function.
-In addition patgo provides the abstraction **Async Channels** which are internally implemented using Message Port API.
+In addition to this patgo also provides the abstraction **Async Channels** from Go which are internally implemented using Message Port API.

 `go( () => ... )` returns a Promise by default if the execution of the function(Goroutine) successful then Success Handler will be called and if your function returns some value you will get it as a Parameter in Success Handler.